THE IMPACT

 I leveraged competitive analysis to keep my design process grounded.
 I studied how competitor products like ChatGPT, Claude, Gemini, and StudyFetch handled similar interactions to understand the mental models students were already bringing into our product.

-1. Accessibility was Non-Negotiable: A Throughline
+1. Accessibility is Non-Negotiable: A Throughline

 No feature could be deployed at any client institution until it passed their specific accessibility requirements.